 Wood shakes are considered a premium material as it’s one of the most natural types of roofing out there.
 It also makes for a very aesthetically pleasing addition to any home, even as the wood turns silver over time.

-Wood roofing will last up to 50 years with proper installation, care, and maintenance.
+Wood roofing will last up to 50 years with professional installation, care, and maintenance.
 However, it does require a lot of upkeep as the natural material is most susceptible to elemental damage.

 ✅The Pros